 Council is able to source dividends from our Water and Wastewater operations and transfer funds to the General Fund, based on criteria determined by the State Government.
-A mandatory dividend based on this criterion of \$34,500 from water and \$44,000 from wastewater is included in the LTFP.
+A mandatory dividend, based on this criteria, of \$35,000 from water and \$44,000 from wastewater is included in the LTFP.
 These figures are set by legislation and have not changed for many years.

 Council can source additional optional dividends from the Water and Wastewater operations subject to their financial position meeting defined financial criteria that ensures the activity is financially strong enough to fund the dividends.
-To date Council has not chosen to take optional dividends as this will result in further price increases in water and wastewater charges.
+To date Council has not chosen to take optional dividends as this may result in further price increases in water and wastewater charges.
 There are also equity concerns in that only residents, who have access to water and wastewater services, pay those charges, whereas General Fund services are often available to all residents.

-Council does source dividends from a number of General Fund activities to assist in delivering services to the community, with the Cemetery, Flat Rock and Property Operations being the main contributors.
+Council also sources dividends from a number of General Fund activities to assist in delivering services to the community, with the Cemetery, Flat Rock, Landfill and Resource Recovery and Property Operations being the main contributors.